About Animal Resources and IACUC

-The Office of Animal Resources (OAR) has oversight responsibility for all vertebrate animal research and teaching use at the University of Nevada, Reno.
-The OAR provides campus-wide veterinary care, including for the livestock populations located on properties of the Nevada Experimental Agriculture Station (NAES).
+The Animal Resources has oversight responsibility for all vertebrate animal research and teaching use at the University of Nevada, Reno.
+Animal Resources provides campus-wide veterinary care, including for the livestock populations located on properties of the Nevada Experimental Agriculture Station (NAES).
 Animal Resources staff provide daily husbandry and research services within the Center of Molecular Medicine facility, the central animal facility, the Applied Research Facility and specific laboratory areas within the College of Science.
 Animal Resources staff collaborate with the faculty and staff to provide best-possible care, optimizing animal welfare per the needs of each species and thereby also helping to provide for high quality science.
 The OAR helps to administer the Institutional Animal Care and Use Committee and provides technical state-of-the-art services for the Nevada Transgenic Center, a core transgenic facility for the NSHE system.
-Animal Resources reports to the Office of the Vice President of Research and Innovation (OVPRI) and the VPRI, the Institutional Official (IO) throughout all of UNR's programs of animal care and use.
+Animal Resources reports to the Research & Innovation and the Vice President of Research and Innovation, the Institutional Official (IO) throughout all of the University's programs of animal care and use.
 The University is fully accredited by AAALAC International, a non-profit global organization of animal science experts and professional organizations that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs .

 What is the Institutional Animal Care and Use Committee (IACUC)